kolypto/nodejs-miracle/README.md

 acl.grant(save.grants);
 ```

-No helpers are provided so you can store entities separatedly.
+Note: as `Acl.grant()` defines all the necessary roles, resources and
+permissions, there's no ultimate need to export them explicitly.

 Grant Permissions
 -----------------

-### grant(roles, grants)
+### grant(roles, resources, permissions)
 Grant permission[s] over resource[s] to the specified role[s].

 Has multiple footprints:

-* `grant(roles, resources, permissions)` - grant all specified permissions
+* `grant(roles, resources, permissions)` - grant permissions
-    to the provided resources ;
+    to the listed resources ;
 * `grant(roles, grants)` - grant permissions using a grant object that maps
     a list of permissions to a resource: `{ resource: [perm, ...] }`.